aplteam/Cider/docs/Cider-API-Syntax.md

 1. Creating the `projectSpace` (namespace) in `parent`; if it already exists it must be empty

    From here on we refer to this as the _root of the project_.
-2. Setting the system variables `⎕IO`, `⎕ML` and `⎕WX` in the root of the project
+2. Setting the system variables `⎕IO` and `⎕ML` in the root of the project
 3. Bringing all code and variables into the root of the project
 4. Loading all Tatin packages from the Tatin installation folders defined on `tatinFolders`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
-6. Addng a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
+6. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
-7. Executing the project-specific function noted on `lx`, ususally to initialize the project.
+7. Executing the project-specific function noted on `lx`, ususally to initialize the project
-8. Executing a non-project-specific function defined in Cider's own configuration file.
+8. Executing a non-project-specific function defined in Cider's own configuration file

 `OpenProject` requires parameters expected to be passed via the right argument as a parameter space.
-This is namespace carrying appropriately named variables, typically created by calling `CreateOpenParms`.
+This is a namespace carrying appropriately named variables, typically created by calling `CreateOpenParms`.

 ⍝  1. folder (mandatory)
 ⍝  2. projectSpace